Exhibits

 • Health Care for All (providing comprehensive, affordable, accessible, culturally competent, high quality care for everyone, especially the most vulnerable), Boston, MA

-• Lemuel Shattuck Hospital (providing acute, sub-acute, and ambulatory care, as well as an array of mental health, substance abuse, and social services), Jamaica Plain MA
+• Lemuel Shattuck Hospital (acute, sub-acute, and ambulatory care, as well as an array of mental health, substance abuse, and social services), Jamaica Plain, MA

-• Malden Senior Community Center (a newly developed property providing services to Malden area seniors who previously utilized a center in a windowless basement), Malden, MA
+• Malden Senior Community Center (newly developed property providing services to Malden area seniors, previously utilized center in a windowless basement), Malden, MA

 • Roxbury YouthWorks (inspiring young men and women to recognize and develop their strengths), Dorchester, MA

-• Sherrill House, (a not-for profit skilled nursing and rehabilitation Center), Jamaica Plain, MA
+• Sherrill House, (skilled nursing and rehabilitation center), Jamaica Plain, MA

 • St. Francis House (largest day shelter for the poor and homeless in New England), Boston, MA